ablaom/MachineLearningInJulia2020/tutorials.md

 ```

 Notice the `Table{K}` type parameter `K` encodes the scientific
 types of the columns.
+(This is useful when comparing table scitypes
-To see the individual types of columns, we use
+with `<:`).
+To inspect the individual column scitypes, we use the
-the `schema` method instead:
+`schema` method instead:

 ```@example tutorials
 schema(column_table)